Tuesday, November 13, 2007

 • Since 2002: co-director (with Jan Kemp) of the Aotearoa NZ Poetry Sound Archive.

-• Since 2009: chair of editorial committee of the Social and Cultural Studies monograph series (Massey University).
+• 2009-2011: chair of editorial committee of the Social and Cultural Studies monograph series (Massey University).

 Author's Homepage: